 The shape of the T20 should be familiar to those who have dabbled in the world of high-end earphones, aka in-ear monitors (IEMs).
-The jellybean design allows the cable to route up and around the ear, instead of fall straight down like with most earbuds.
-RHA payed close attention to the fit of the “over-ear hook” portion of the cable.
+The jellybean design allows the cable to route up and around the ear, instead of falling straight down like with most earbuds.
+RHA paid close attention to the fit of the “over-ear hook” portion of the cable.
 Despite being slightly thicker and stiffer than the primary cable wrapping, RHA says that specially designed for comfort and a secure fit.

 As mentioned earlier, the style of wear of the T20 is over-the-ear.
-That is, to don them, you stick them in your ear (cable pointing upward) and then guide the cable to rest around the ear and fall down behind it.
+That is, to don them, you stick them in your ear (cable pointing upward) and then guide the cable to rest around the ear and fall behind it.
 Sure, there’s an extra step compared to the traditional earbud, but the benefit becomes clear in the first use.

-You should have no worry about the metal housing possibly making the wear uncomfortable.
+You should not worry about the metal housing possibly making the wear uncomfortable.
 The fit is impeccable and you barely feel anything is there.
 The memory wire guide around the ear is also well done.
-Its stiffness ensures that the cable does what you want it to, but it neither clamps down on the ear or rubs it the wrong way.
+Its stiffness ensures that the cable does what you want it to, but it neither clamps down on the ear nor rubs it the wrong way.
 RHA nailed the wear ergonomics in our opinion.
 We also had no problem finding an ear tip that provided an adequate seal.

 The T20 includes a special feature that few earphones get – interchangeable tuning filters.
 Essentially, this allows users to either have a bass or treble favored sound signature.
 The third option is a neutral filter, if you wish to keep the T20’s true sound.
 One may ask “Can’t an equalizer do the same thing?”, but those who want to preserve the original music format don’t like to digitally mess with the audio signal.

 RHA’s design of the interchangeable filter system is efficient and easy to do.
 The filters are within the nozzles, which can simply be screwed on/off with your fingers.
-The additional nozzles come attached into a metal plate (so you don’t lose them) and are color-coded.
+The additional nozzles come attached to a metal plate (so you don’t lose them) and are color-coded.

 By the time we get to the sound impressions, the T20 has positioned itself with quite the standard.
 It’d be a shame if it lets up in this area.
 Fortunately, that’s not the case.
 My ears contend that RHA delivers on its promises.

 The kick of the bass should satisfy most bass heads out there.
-It may a bit much for those looking for the “reference” sound that the filters suggest; you may have to actually use the treble filters to get what you’re looking for.
+It may a bit much for those looking for the “reference” sound that the filters suggest; you may have to use the treble filters to get what you’re looking for.
 My feeling is that RHA tried to hit that right balance between accuracy and fun.

 My only complaint is that the bass and treble almost overshadow the mid-range.
 The fault is not severe by any means, but compared to the other impactful ranges, the mids are noticeably laid-back.
 This isn’t to say that they’re not well defined; the range sounds great, just not as strong as the rest.

 RHA did an excellent job on its latest flagship earphone.
-There’s a lot to like about the T20, from its unique, high quality construction to its audiophile-grade and engaging sound.
+There’s a lot to like about the T20, from its unique, high-quality construction to its audiophile-grade and engaging sound.
 High-end earbuds can cost a pretty penny, but at $239, we totally feel like the T20 is worth it.
 Its package rivals some alternatives at even double its price.
-That’s why it made on our list of Best In-Ear Headphones.
+That’s why it made it on our list of Best In-Ear Headphones.